 Candidates must have completed all undergraduate degree requirements and have been issued a bachelor’s degree prior to matriculating as an EVMS student.
 If the bachelor’s degree was issued by a U.S. college or university, as a general rule, it should be from a regionally accredited institution.
 However, the program may grant exceptions on a case-by-case basis.
 Official transcripts from the awarding institution must specify the date upon which the degree was issued.
 Graduate level course transfer credits will be considered on a case-by-case basis.

 - Have a grade point average of 2.75 (B-) or better.

 - Have successfully completed two semesters of college-level biology and chemistry with lab.

-- Applying as an experienced embryologist or andrologist:
+If you are applying as an experienced embryologist or andrologist, you must:

-- Complete an experience evaluation form and submit to the RCS office after application submission.
+- Complete an experience evaluation form and submit to the RCS program after application submission.

-- Must shadow at an IVF facility and obtain a letter that lists what was observed.
+- Shadow at an IVF facility and obtain a letter that lists what was observed.

-- Contact the program office for more details and assistance.
+- Contact the program for more details and assistance.

-- International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, or 213 for the computer-based test, or 80 for the iBT exam.
+International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, 213 for the computer-based test or 80 for the iBT exam.

 This website reflects current program information, including admissions criteria and curricula.
 Information is subject to change.